classeur/classeur/src/docs/markdownCheatSheet.md

 ## Multiple lines

-You can use triple backticks to format text as its own distinct block.
+Indent four spaces or a tab to format text as its own distinct block.

+	var foo = 'bar' // baz

+## Code highlighting

+Or use triple backticks to have a code block with syntax highlighting.

 ```
 var foo = 'bar' // baz